Skip to main content

 A small team of students making a single presentation counts as a single entry.
 Only one person from each research team should submit an application.
 Please be sure to enter your co-researcher(s) information on the online application.

-CSUPERB administers competitive grant and award programs open to California State University (CSU) faculty and students.
-CSUPERB defines biotechnology as a fusion of biology and technology.
-CSUPERB welcomes and encourages applications from CSU faculty and students in all disciplines related to the current practice of biotechnology, including but not limited to life sciences, physical sciences, clinical sciences, math, computer science, agricultural science, engineering, and/or business.
-To learn more about CSUPERB programs click here.
+CSUBIOTECH administers competitive grant and award programs open to California State University (CSU) faculty and students.
+CSUBIOTECH defines biotechnology as a fusion of biology and technology.
+CSUBIOTECH welcomes and encourages applications from CSU faculty and students in all disciplines related to the current practice of biotechnology, including but not limited to life sciences, physical sciences, clinical sciences, math, computer science, agricultural science, engineering, and/or business.
+Please visit CSUBIOTECH to learn more.

 Sonoma State’s Sally Cassanova Pre-Doctoral Scholars